gatsbyjs/gatsby-starter-default/src/contents/evolution.md

 What is important to take away from this is that once companies start to post salaries as a standard, if we then begin to compare the compensation of Tier 1 companies to the compensation of Tier 3 companies, we are not having a nuanced conversation that reflects the reality of an increasingly global tech talent market.

-Economic equality at work doesn’t erase the rest of the work to be done, but it can remove one factor that those with the most power - employers and shareholders - have the power to change.
+It was also clear from talking to minorities that economic equality at work alone doesn’t erase the rest of the work to be done, but it can remove one factor that those with the most power - employers and shareholders - have the most power to shift.

 ### “The Work” Beyond Salary Transparency